jongfranco/SwedishCovid19Models/README.md

 We invite everyone to contribute by building on or helping improve our models and information.

+**Disclaimer**: Research around COVID-19 is happening at a very fast pace around the world and very few papers have yet been fully peer reviewed.
+We thus caution that proper peer reviewing and acceptance of papers will be needed before we can truly know which models and approaches have been properly conceived and make sense.
+Still, since this is developing fast we think there is value in collecting what is out there and, as much as possible, to try it in a Swedish context.
+Thanks for your understanding.

 ## Graphs and overviews

 The current best graphical overview of the COVID-19 pandemic can, in our view, be found in the graphs and analysis from OurWorldInData so we [refer you there](https://flip.it/h.wzvd).
 A similar, graphical "tracker" for key data for Sweden was also recently added [here](https://c19.se/) and the more "official" one from Folkhälsomyndigheten [can be found here](https://experience.arcgis.com/experience/09f821667ce64bf7be6f9f87457ed9aa).